nehaagarwal0719/Solidity_Contracts/README.md

 Create a function that will allow the candidate to spend funds on a campaign.
 Take in parameters - ID and funds and reduce the funds based on campaign type( you can define your own).
 Create a function that will check if the candidate is active or not, based on funds.
 Change the status of candidate here, based on funds(funds > 0 is active)

-Day 4:  Create a turn based game as taught in our Smart Contract series part - II.
-Create two players who are playing a game against each other.
+Day 4: Create two players who are playing a game against each other.
 Create functions that can perform the following functions:
 Create an enum which described the state of the game(PLAYING, TIED, WON) Register a new game only if the game doesn’t exist before Game parameters: uid, player1, player2, score1, score2, GameState(ENUM)